jacobjoaquin/csd/_doc_source/source/glossary.rst

         Includes: :term:`statement`, :term:`numeric`, macro,
         :term:`expression`, string, and preprocessor symbols.

+    pfield_list
+        A pfield_list is either a single pfield value or a list of pfield values.

+        i.e. value, [value], or [value, value, ...].

+        A pfield_list does not support a recursive list structure, i.e as [value, [value]].

     selection
         A selection is a :term:`score` reformatted into a repurposed python dict that stores collected :term:`event` strings with